nooralyateem/nooralyateem-website/README.md

 npm install
 ```

-3. Add your logo images to the `public/` folder (see above)

-4. Start the development server:
+3. Start the development server:
 ```bash
 npm start
 ```

-5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Available Scripts